-It is essential to control the quality and safety of fresh meat / meat products to ensure meeting both legal regulations and consumer demands.
-HACCP and QM are two typical controlling procedure commonly implemented in food industry for manufacturing meat.
+It is essential to control the quality and safety of fresh meat/meat products to ensure meeting both legal regulations and consumer demands.
+HACCP and QM are two typical controlling procedure commonly implemented in food industry for manufacturing meats.
 HACCP is normally conducted to audit / identify hazards for raw meat primarily with respect to chemical and physical and microbiological aspects.

 Sampling of carcass – General concept